jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Clean up dependencies of the modules
 - Improvement: Moved experiments to a new subproject
 - Improvement: Size and tuples per distribution region are shown in the GUI
-- Improvement: Changed distribution region id form int to long
+- Improvement: Changed distribution region id from int to long
 - Improvement: Added JMX call to redistribute regions

 ### Version 0.3.7 (Stable) - 14.12.2017